ujr/dockers/showmyip/README.md

 - [Dockerfile](Dockerfile)

+Use `CMD` instead of `ENTRYPOINT` so we can easily override from the `docker run` command, e.g. with /bin/sh to get a shell.

 Create a *lighttpd.conf* file that does just about the bare minimum required to run Lighttpd and echo the remote IP upon all HTTP requests.